 Apart from the speed, there are other key features to consider when choosing GeneratePress.

 The first is there are two versions.
 The free version is a standard blog style format with sidebar.
 It has few bells and whistles, so there is little you can other than upload content.

 The premium version of theme comes in the form of a plugin you install.
 Unlike OceanWP, there is only the one plugin to install to unlock all of the theme’s attributes.

 With OceanWP there are about 15 or so to get certain demos including all their functions working.
 For example, there is a plugin for the bakery demo slider, a plugin for GDPR, sidebar, social sharing, sticky header etc.

 To be fair, GeneratePress would require a separate plugin for GDPR and a slider if I wanted that.
-Once I have installed all the necessary plugins like Wordfence, RankMath or Updraft Plus Backup, there are over 30 plugins to run OceanWP.
+Once I had installed all the necessary plugins like Wordfence, RankMath or Updraft Plus Backup, there were over 30 plugins to run OceanWP.
 That’s quite bloated and would be more susceptible to issues.